Slip and Fall Lawyers Serving Wellington

 If any of these circumstances exist, then the court may well decide that the person who fell was also partially responsible for the accident.
 This, of course, will directly affect their decision when it comes to awarding damages.

 This is precisely where someone can experience a situation in which the building’s representative will claim that the building owner has no legal responsibility in this case and should not have to pay any damages.
-Even in situations where there is an out-of-court settlement, comparative negligence can be a determining factor when it comes to restitution.What do I do if I am involved in a Wellington slip & fall accident?
+Even in situations where there is an out-of-court settlement, comparative negligence can be a determining factor when it comes to restitution.What To Do After A Slip and Fall Accident in Wellington, Florida

 If you should become involved in this type of accident, Slip and Fall Lawyers Serving Wellington will generally suggest that certain action be taken.
 These are designed to prevent further injuries and to possibly aid in a future lawsuit.
 These steps are: